Nithya-Balraj/Infosys_Agentic_Maritime_Freight_AI/Milestone2/README.md

 | HUGGINGFACE_TOKEN | Access Hugging Face models |
 | KAGGLE_USERNAME | Kaggle API username |
 | KAGGLE_KEY | Kaggle API key |

+# How to Run the Project

+1. Open the `FreightQuote_AI_Milestone2.ipynb` notebook in Google Colab.

+2. Install all required dependencies using the requirements file.

+3. Configure the required secrets and API keys in Google Colab Secrets.

+4. Upload the required dataset and project files.

+5. Run all notebook cells sequentially.

+6. Train and load the Machine Learning models.

+7. Initialize the AI agents and LLM components.

+8. Launch the Streamlit application.

+9. Access the application using the generated Ngrok public URL.

+10. Login with user or admin credentials to use the FreightQuote AI features.

+# How to Create Ngrok Authentication Token

+1. Go to the Ngrok website and create an account.

+2. Login to your Ngrok account.

+3. Open the Ngrok Dashboard.

+4. Navigate to the **Your Authtoken** section.

+5. Copy the generated authentication token.

+6. Add the token to Google Colab Secrets:

+NGROK_AUTHTOKEN = your_ngrok_token

+# How to Create Hugging Face Token

+1. Go to the Hugging Face website and create an account.

+2. Login to your Hugging Face account.

+3. Open:

+Profile → Settings → Access Tokens

+4. Click **Create New Token**.

+5. Provide a token name and select required permissions.

+6. Generate and copy the token.

+7. Add the token to Google Colab Secrets:

+HUGGINGFACE_TOKEN = your_token

+# How to Create Kaggle Username and Kaggle Key

+1. Go to the Kaggle website and create an account.

+2. Login to your Kaggle account.

+3. Open:

+Profile → Settings

+4. Navigate to the **API** section.

+5. Click **Create New API Token**.

+6. A `kaggle.json` file will be downloaded.

+7. Open the file and copy:
+   - Kaggle Username
+   - Kaggle Key

+8. Add them to Google Colab Secrets:

+KAGGLE_USERNAME = your_username

+KAGGLE_KEY = your_key